TheAdamizer/theadamizer.github.io/about.md

 ### Personal Details

 Outside of web development, I enjoy coffee, dance music, sailing, cooking, zymurgy and water skiing.
-I come from Reno, NV and though I have lived in Portland for quite some time I will always call the Sierras Nevadas home.
-I currently attend Hack Reactor through their online remote program, however I plan to relocate to San Francsico, CA upon completion of the program.
+I come from Reno, NV and I will always call the Sierras Nevadas home, but I currently live in Oakland, CA and I am currently pursuing new opprotunities in the bay area.

 ******

 ![Alt text](http://i.imgur.com/IeFTpH5.jpg "Sailing in SF")